 Environmental Education and Civic Engagement

-This EE and Civic Engagement mini-blog series highlights key insights from a panel discussion hosted by Cornell University and the NAAEE ee360+ program in February 2025.
+This EE and Civic Engagement mini-blog series highlights key insights from the panel discussions.
 Each post will feature one panelist, sharing their segment of the webinar along with a thoughtful essay that expands on their ideas.

 Yun-Wen Chan is an assistant professor of Curriculum and Instruction at Texas State University.
 Her research focuses on environmental citizenship, which is located at the intersection of sustainability education and civic education.
 She asks how to balance human and natural needs, how cultural orientations and economic pressures interact, and where education fits in mediating these challenges.
 Dr. Chan has closely worked with teachers and students in the United States, Taiwan, and mainland China about deliberations of sustainability challenges and controversial issues.